top of page

 Nevada and Two Utah National Parks

-David Bradford/Andrea Ezerins
+Leader: David Bradford/Andrea Ezerins

 I recently returned from a great trip in the west, that included the Las Vegas area, Zion National Park and Bryce Canyon National Park.
 My wife and I hiked, saw a lot of sights and birded a wide variety of habitats.
 This was a wonderful excursion that I want to repeat as a Relaxed Nature Tour in 2025.